-As per Nora’s wishes there will be no funeral but a celebration of life in the summer.
+As per Nora’s wishes there will be no funeral.

 “Do not cry for me as I am fine.
 I am with those that went before me and until we meet again may God hold you in the palm of His hand”

 Garden Tea Party In Celebration of the Life of Nora Cairns

 2112 Stevenson St., Abbotsford, June 22, 2019 604-859-8507.